-- 1. Make the required network connections between the output module(s) and your PC with installed SNMP browser/control software. - 2.
-Ensure that your output module is configured to send traps to the computer that contains your MIB browsing software. - 3.
-For information on configuring SNMP on the output module, see "Configuring a Harris Multiviewer as an SNMP Agent" on page 35. - 4.
-Load the Leitch mibs (downloadable from our website) into your SNMP browser/control software: - leitch.mib
+- 1 Make the required network connections between the output module(s) and your PC with installed SNMP browser/control software. - 2 Ensure that your output module is configured to send traps to the computer that contains your MIB browsing software. - 3 For information on configuring SNMP on the output module, see Configuring a HView SX Hybrid as an SNMP Agent on page 41. - 4 Load the Leitch mibs (downloadable from our website) into your SNMP browser/control software: - leitch.mib ccsAlarm.mib